Since buildings consume 80% of our energy, it makes sense that we want to try to reduce the energy required to heat and cool..

 Challenges of continuous insulation (Ci) for Contractors

-Framing solutions to combat thermal bridging and that satisfy IECC Ci requirements
+Framing solutions that combat thermal bridging & that satisfy IECC Ci codes

-All this said, there is a widely available commercial and residential framing system that offers an eloquent and simple solution that meets the necessary insulation requirements of the 2018 IECC – they are: Structural Insulated Panels (SIPS).
-As discussed earlier, the 2018 IECC code allows for the calculation by the U-Factor Method to provide for proper insulation performance of walls and roofs.
-SIPs are a structural component of OSB inner and outer skins, adhesively laminated to a strong rigid foam core, that once installed to create insulated walls and roofs, need no further insulation overlays to meet IECC code requirements.
-The U-Factor Method considers all of the materials of the SIP component assembly and their collective R-values.
-SIPs and the simplicity of their composite make-up is all that is needed to meet IECC insulation requirements.
-Additionally, SIPs are easily detailed to accomplish Rain Screen water management systems where climate zones dictate.
+All this said, there is a widely available commercial and residential framing system assemblies that offers an eloquent and simple solution that meets the necessary insulation requirements of the 2021 IECC, WITHOUT additional continuous insulation [MORE on this here].
+The easiest and most economical are Structural Insulated Panels (SIPS).
+As discussed in earlier articles, the 2021 IECC code allows for the calculation by the U-Factor Method to provide for proper insulation performance of walls and roofs, of which SIPS comply with performance without an extra layer of Ci.
+Because SIPS provide the structural component (structural grade OSB inner and outer facings are structurally laminated to a strong rigid solid insulation core), once installed as insulated walls and roofs, there is no need to add additional insulation overlays to meet IECC code requirements.
+The U-Factor Method considers all of the materials of the SIP component assembly and their collective R-values to comply with energy code requirements [LEARN how].
+SIPS and the simplicity of their composite make-up is all that is needed to meet IECC insulation requirements.
+Additionally, SIPS are easily detailed to accomplish rainscreen water management systems where climate zones dictate.

 Common framing methods – wood, steel, masonry – plus the addition of Continuous Insulation (Ci) result in application complexity and final higher building costs.
 SIPs, with their simplicity of composite make-up and ease of installation, needing no additional Ci appliqué, perform better at lower final building cost.

-Explore more about the two key options for wood framing to comply with IECC Ci requirements here.
+Explore more about the cost savings and budget comparisons with SIPS vs site wood framing assemblies that comply with IECC Ci requirements here.

 For more information about the benefits of the SIP building system, visit this page.